Need High-quality Resources for Teaching Primary French? Don’t Miss These 5 Sites!

 They can absorb knowledge like sponges and learn new words without even trying.

 Wait a minute—can they really?

 Well, yes!
 Provided that you use the right tools and apply them correctly.

-These tools are going to span a range of types, but today we have six fantastic websites you’ll refer to again and again while teaching primary French.
+These tools are going to span a range of types, but today we have five fantastic websites you’ll refer to again and again while teaching primary French.

 Tips for Teaching French to Primary School Students